ReferenceType/H264Sharp/README.md

 ```
 On single layer(standard use case) for IDR frames you get more than one EncodedData, the first frame is a metadata and it will produce neither an image nor an error when decoded.<br/>
 Decoder can work with both frame by frame or merged.
-I personally merge the encoded frames into single array and decode them on single shot.

 ### Decoder
 Decoder has the API: